SelfMagician/Magic/index.md

 -   CreationSphere.
 -   TransformationSphere.

+## Written by
-Written by Un also called as Bha, Bhargav Kandimalla, Bobby.
+Un also called as Bha, Bhargav Kandimalla, Bobby.

+## Helped by
+En also called as Enlil, Vishnu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.

-Helped by Ke also called as Enki, Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.
+Ke also called as Enki, Bhairava, Shiva, Shivayya, Mahesvarudu, Shivudu, Hephaestus, Loki.

 An also called as Brahma, Zeus, Odin.
-En also called as Enlil, Vishnu, Vishnu Murty, Narayanudu, Venkateswara Swamy, Ares, Thor.

-Astral Plane distribution by En and Ke.
+## Astral Plane distribution by
+En, Ke, An.

+## Owned by
-**Owned by En, Un, Ke, An.**
+**En, Un, Ke, An.**